render API

 createNodeMock

-This option allows you to pass createNodeMock option to the renderer's create() method in order to allow for custom mock refs.
+Passes createNodeMock to the renderer's create() method for custom mock refs.
 This option is passed through to Test Renderer.

-Test Renderer automatically enforces React Native's requirement that text strings must be rendered within a <Text> component.
-If you try to render a string value under components other than <Text> (e.g., under <View>), it will throw an Invariant Violation: Text strings must be rendered within a <Text> component error, matching React Native's runtime behavior.
+Test Renderer enforces React Native's requirement that text strings must be rendered within a <Text> component.
+If you render a string value under components other than <Text> (e.g., under <View>), it throws an Invariant Violation: Text strings must be rendered within a <Text> component error.
+This matches React Native's runtime behavior.

-This validation is always enabled and cannot be disabled, ensuring your tests accurately reflect how your code will behave in production.
+This validation is always enabled and cannot be disabled.
+Your tests will catch the same text rendering errors that would occur in production.

 Result

 The render function returns a promise that resolves to the same queries and utilities as the screen object.
-We recommend using the screen object for queries and the lifecycle methods from the render result when needed.
+Use screen for queries and the lifecycle methods from the render result when needed.

 See this article from Kent C. Dodds for more details.

 Query results and element references use the HostElement type from Test Renderer.
-If you need to type element variables, you can import this type directly from test-renderer.
+If you need to type element variables, import this type directly from test-renderer.